 CABB works together to identify, support and serve BIPOC+ owned businesses in Denver through culturally relevant education, collaboration and access to capital and financial literacy.

 The intention is to position BIPOC+ businesses to create an economic ripple effect in building generational wealth within their communities. ensure entrepreneurs will be ready for venture and institutional funding This Fund will focus on businesses that are rapidly growing, offer an innovative product or service, and do not fit into traditional funding models or institutions.
-We will fund those working to scale models, advance toward venture funding and/or exceed incremental growth.
+We will fund those working to scale models, advance toward significant valuation and/or exceed incremental growth.

 We welcome early-stage businesses with a strong business model and financial plan that has been vetted and built upon.